surbhipaithankar1694/AI-Applications/Nqueens problem/README.md

 This program takes 4 argument:
 1. Problem type (nqueen/nrook)
 2. Number of queens/rooks to be placed.
-3. row number of Unavailable cell
+3. Row number of unavailable cell
 4. Col number of unavailable cell